About the Maltz Museum

 Stop the Hate is made possible by the generosity of the following sponsors:

 Youth Sing Out & Speak Out Signature Sponsors

 Volunteers play a critical role in the Stop the Hate Contest.
 With thousands of entries and $100,000 in scholarships and prizes to award, we need hundreds of passionate and considerate readers to ensure the best song lyrics and essays are recognized and rewarded.

-Essay Readers review a total 25-45 essays written by 6-12th graders online.
+Essay Readers review a total 15-30 essays total written by 6-12th graders online.
 Scoring is based on a rubric provided by the Maltz Museum.
 To prevent bias student names and schools are not included in essays.
 Volunteer readers may be invited to a brief online training session regarding the scoring protocol, but these sessions are not mandatory.
 Readers can participate from any geographic location.

 Please complete the following information to register as a Stop the Hate® reader.
 Your submission of this information serves as your agreement to comply with the rules of the essay contest and maintain strict confidentiality regarding the essays and their content.

 Please note, the following individuals are not eligible to participate as a reader: Anyone under the age of 18, K-12 teachers with participating students, Family members of entrants, Immediate family members of the Maltz Museum of Jewish Heritage staff and Board of Trustees, The Malrite Company and the Maltz Family Foundation.

 Continue learning with the use of these additional resources.